 - Symptoms are related to the severity of anaemia and vary along a spectrum.
 In untreated β thalassaemia major they tend to be extremely debilitating but may be mild or absent in those with milder forms of disease.

 Presentation varies with severity.
-Thalassaemia minor rarely has any physical abnormalities with Hb ≥9 g/dL.
-In patients with the severe forms the findings on physical examination vary widely depending on how well the disease is controlled.
+Thalassaemia minor rarely has any physical abnormalities with haemoglobin ≥9 g/dL.
+In patients with the severe forms, the findings on physical examination vary widely depending on how well the disease is controlled.
 In severe, untreated cases there may be:

 - Bony deformities (frontal bossing, prominent facial bones, and dental malocclusion).

 - Marked pallor and slight to moderate jaundice.

 - Exercise intolerance, cardiac flow murmur or heart failure secondary to severe anaemia.

 These features are absent in well-treated patients but there are often still problems:

 - Growth restriction is common even with well-controlled chelation therapy.

 - Iron overload can cause endocrinopathy with diabetes, thyroid, adrenal and pituitary disorders.